My Tokyo Guide

 From Narita Airport: One hour 40 minutes by train.

 From Tokyo: Take the JR Keihin-tohoku Line for Akabane Station.
-(Travel time: 30 minutes)
+Travel time: 30 minutes.
+Or take the JR Takasaki Line to Akabane Station.
+Travel time: 17 minutes

-Diners and drinkers crowd into the cozy, lantern-lit alleys of Akabane Ichibangai and OK Yokocho around Akabane's east exit from early afternoon, ready to forget the stresses of the day.
+From early afternoon, diners and drinkers crowd into the cozy, lantern-lit alleys of Akabane Ichibangai and OK Yokocho around Akabane's east exit, ready to forget the stresses of the day.
 The area evolved from a postwar black market and retains some of that raffish charm.
-It's a good place to meet the locals, who are relaxed after the day's work and ready to chat over a draft or two.
+It's a good place to meet the locals, who are relaxed after the day's work and ready to chat over a drink or two.
 You can find every kind of cuisine, from traditional eel restaurants to quick and tasty yakitori chicken skewers.

 The nearby town of Oji is a stop on the Toden-Arakawa Line, one of only two tram lines left in Tokyo.
-The area is dominated by Asukayama Park high on the hill, which has been a popular spot for cherry blossom parties since the Edo period (1603-1867).
-Oji is also famous for its paper products, made in the area since 1873.
-You can visit the Paper Museum near Asukayama Park and try making your own paper.
+The area is dominated by Asukayama Park high on the hill, which has been a popular spot for cherry blossom parties since the Edo period (1603-1868).
+Oji is also famous as the birthplace of Western paper in Japan, with the opening of the first western-style paper mill in 1875.
+You can visit the Paper Museum in Asukayama Park and try making your own paper at weekends.

 A short stroll takes you to Kyu-Furukawa Gardens, which surround an imposing Western-style mansion built of grey stone in 1917 by architect Josiah Conder.
 The European-style rose garden draws visitors from May through early summer, and the traditional Japanese gardens with small waterfalls and ponds are beautiful in all seasons.